top of page

 So let's take a look.
 Is there evidence of a separate entity, here, now?

-We may imagine we have a plethora of evidence that validates the belief in the truth of a separate entity.
+We may imagine we have a plethora of evidence that validates the belief in a separate entity.
 However, if we take a closer look we will inevitably discover such evidence is only apparent and hypothetical.
-That is, it will be seen to be solely mental, and not to have any basis in our actual experience.
+That is, it will be seen to be solely a mental interpretation, and not to have any basis in our actual, preverbal experience.

 To verify the existence of a separate entity is actually impossible.
 The instant a separation between two entities is apparently defined or perceived, all that is really presented to us is the experience of connection between those two entities.
 They could not co-exist in our observation, as two things apparently separate, if they were not simultaneously present together.
 It is their togetherness which reveals their implicit unity.